 BM: The fact that you can get married is fantastic, but there are still many parts of this country where people are afraid to talk openly about having a same-sex partner, even when they've been with that person for many years.
 And there are still reasons for LGBT people to question their safety.

 Married or not, LGBT individuals in a majority of states can still be unfairly fired or denied housing.
 And discrimination toward adoptive same-sex parents still occurs.
-Getting full federal protection against discrimination on those fronts are the most pressing issues.
-There's also a lot taking place around transgender rights—and a lot of education and awareness that needs to happen.
+Getting full federal protection against discrimination on those fronts is a very pressing issue.
+There's also a lot taking place around transgender rights—and a great deal of education and awareness that needs to happen.

 3 Questions to Ask Your Advisor